akaspin/kaph/chain/cookie.md

 `get` method takes two arguments `name` and `decrypt` (see below), and returns cookie value or `undefined` if cookie not exists.

+Also you can unset cookies with `clear` method that takes only one parameter - cookie name.

 ### Encrypted cookies